kumarelumalai1989/FoodOrdering-App/Readme.txt

 # Hooks: This is the normal javascript utility function
 # UseState() - This is the super powerful state variable
   Whenever a state variable changes/update, react re-render the components.

+#useEffect()
+ - useEffect hooks does have 2 arguments(callback function and dependency)

+Callback function will call after initilizing the componenets.
+If we want to call the API after component get's render, we can make the API call with help of useEffect then assign the value to the useState variable 'SetVariable'.
+So that it will re-render the component once API gived the response.